Last updated 30 November 2022

 A bankrupt’s interest in a house is not exempt.
 The trustee may take possession of it and sell it.

 If the home is jointly owned by a married or de facto couple and the joint owner does not agree to a sale, the trustee is entitled to obtain an order from a court for the sale of the home.

 The proceeds of sale are first paid to discharge any money owing to the financier and any other creditor holding a security registered over the home.

-Any remaining proceeds are then divided between the trustee for the bankruptcy and the spouse/partner who is not bankrupt.
+Any remaining proceeds are then divided between the trustee for the bankruptcy and the joint owner who is not bankrupt.

 Companies and trusts

 Companies and trusts in which the bankrupt has an interest, even indirectly, may be ordered by the court to pay an amount of money to the trustee, which is equal to the value the court assesses to be the bankrupt’s interest.

 Property acquired by the bankrupt during bankruptcy

 During bankruptcy, the trustee has the power to take money or other items that the bankrupt receives such as gifts, lottery winnings or money received under a will.
 If the bankrupt manages to save money and purchases some property (e.g. shares), this also may be claimed by the trustee.